In this step-by-step guide, I’m going to show you how to start a blog and make money in 2021.

 Bonus - Elementor

-If you enjoy the design aspect of things and changing elements on your website to fit your exact ideas then you’ll really enjoy Elementor.
+If you enjoy the designing and changing elements on your website to fit the exact ideas you have in mind then you’ll really enjoy Elementor.

 It is by far one of the best plugins I’ve come across that allows you to build a beautiful, fully customized website without any restrictions.